Compare CentOS and Oracle Linux

 CentOS vs Oracle Linux

-When assessing the two solutions, reviewers found them equally easy to use and administer.
-However, CentOS is easier to set up, and do business with overall.
+When assessing the two solutions, reviewers found them equally easy to use, set up, and administer.
+However, reviewers preferred doing business with CentOS overall.

 • Reviewers felt that CentOS meets the needs of their business better than Oracle Linux.